CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex01_Connect_Services.md

      ![](../Media/lab8-s1.png)

      > **Note:** If workspace is not connected, click on Connect workspace to connect.
+If no workspace is displayed initially, try refreshing the page using **Ctrl + F5**, signing out by selecting the circle with your initials in the top-right corner and choosing **Sign out**, and then signing back in using your **Tenant Email** credentials.
+You can also try opening the portal in **InPrivate/Incognito mode**.
+If the workspace is **already connected**, please **proceed to the next step**.

-     >**Note:** If the workspace is not populated with 5-10 minutes please reachout to cloudlabsupport@spektrasystems.com
+     >**Note:** If the workspace is not populated with 5-10 minutes it may be an issue with the Defender portal.
+In that case, please contact Cloudlabs-Support@spektrasystems.com for assistance.

      > **Important:** The total lab duration already includes any waiting time required for deployments, data connectors, or services (such as the **5–10 minutes** mentioned above).
 Please do not worry if certain steps take additional time to complete, and plan your activities accordingly while performing the lab.